joelibaceta/wifi-tracing/README.md

 This demo contains:

 - An android and raspberry aplications as end user applications.
 - A website to monitor the people position in a floorplan.
-(Just as proof of concept)
+(For demo purpose only)
 - A backend where historical positioning data is stored